IgniteUI/igniteui-docfx/en/components/general/cli-overview.md

 ## Ignite UI CLI Overview

-[`Ignite UI CLI`](https://github.com/IgniteUI/igniteui-cli) a tool to initialize, develop, scaffold and maintain applications in a wide variety of frameworks.
-Using the Ignite UI CLI, you can also get advantage of the Ignite UI for Angular controls and you can implement them in your.
+[`Ignite UI CLI`](https://github.com/IgniteUI/igniteui-cli) is a tool to initialize, develop, scaffold and maintain applications in a wide variety of frameworks.
+Ignite UI CLI offers project templates pre-configured for Ignite UI for Angular to get your next app off the ground in record time.
+A selection of views with Ignite UI for Angular components that can be further added to projects give a boost to productivity.

 ### Getting Started